coderefinery/DEPRECATED-software-licensing/talk.md

 - Public domain does not provide you a warranty and does not protect you from a lawsuit

 Source: http://blog.milkingthegnu.org/2008/03/10-answers-for.html

+Public license releases the original author from all responsibilities, and does not guarantee that software does what it was intended to do; the other end of the spectrum is a guaranteed service and responsibility for bugfixing.

 ---